SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ###	Operator

-The PubSub+ Operator is following the [Kubernetes Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+The Solace Operator is following the [Kubernetes Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 The diagram gives an overview of this mechanism:

 ![alt text](/docs/images/OperatorArchitecture.png "Operator overview")

 * `PubSubPlusEventBroker` is registered with Kubernetes as a Custom Resource and it becomes a recognised Kubernetes object type.
-* The `PubSub+ Event Broker Operator` packaged in a Pod within a Deployment must be in running state.
+* The `Solace Event Broker Operator` packaged in a Pod within a Deployment must be in running state.
 It is configured with a set of Kubernetes namespaces to watch, which can be a list of specified ones or all.
-* Creating a `PubSubPlusEventBroker` Custom Resource (CR) in a watched namespace triggers the creation of a new PubSub+ Event Broker deployment that meets the properties specified in the CR manifest (also referred to as "broker spec").
+* Creating a `PubSubPlusEventBroker` Custom Resource (CR) in a watched namespace triggers the creation of a new Solace Event Broker deployment that meets the properties specified in the CR manifest (also referred to as "broker spec").
 * Deviation of the deployment from the desired state or a change in the CR spec also triggers the operator to reconcile, that is to adjust the deployment towards the desired state.
 * The operator runs reconcile in loops, making one adjustment at a time, until the desired state has been reached.
 * Note that RBAC settings are required to permit the operator create Kubernetes objects, especially in other namespaces.
 Refer to the [Security](#broker-deployment-rbac) section for further details.